Praying Our Way Forward Arrives at Special Session

 The United Methodist Church believes prayer changes things.
-Soon after the Special Session of General Conference was scheduled in 2016, a Praying Our Way Forward initiative began.
+Soon after the Special Called Session of General Conference was scheduled in 2016, a Praying Our Way Forward initiative began.
 Phase 1 involved 84 members of the Council of Bishops praying for The United Methodist Church’s way forward for 15 minutes daily, from August to December 2016.
 This was followed by Phase 2, which resulted in 18 continuous months of daily individual and corporate prayer by faithful members of annual conferences around the globe.
-In Phase 3, all United Methodists are invited to engage in a weekly Wesleyan 24-hour fast, pray for the church’s mission and way forward daily from 2:23 – 2:26 p.m., and to pray using a weekly prayer calendar posted on www.umcprays.org.
+In Phase 3, all United Methodists were invited to engage in a weekly Wesleyan 24-hour fast, pray for the church’s mission and way forward daily from 2:23 – 2:26 p.m., and to pray using a weekly prayer calendar posted on www.umcprays.org.

 The praying culminated when all 864 delegates came together for a day of prayer on the first day of the Special Session of General Conference in St. Louis.
 The opening prayer service began at 9 a.m., and different parts of the world led prayer sessions throughout the day.